About the Opportunity THE POSITION

 Applications cannot be submitted past 5:00 p.m. on the final filing date.
 Make your online application as complete as possible so a full and realistic appraisal may be made of your qualifications.
 Resumes will not be accepted in lieu of a completed application.

 Attaching your resume and cover letter are an optional feature for those who wish to do so in addition to completing the required application form.
 Information on your resume and cover letter will not substitute for the education, work experience and required fields on the County application.
 The online County application is the primary tool used to evaluate your job qualifications.EXAMINATION PROCESS

 Most County recruitments consists of the steps detailed below and are governed by Merit Principles.
 The examination process ensures that all applicants are given the same opportunity to gain employment within Stanislaus County.

-- Eligible Lists.
-Candidates who pass the examinations will be placed on an eligible list for that classification.
+- Eligible Lists: Candidates who pass the examination will be placed on an eligible list for that classification.
 Eligible lists are effective for six months, but may be extended up to eighteen months.
 As part of the selection process, candidates will be expected to pass a(n):

 - In-depth background investigation including completion and review of a Personal History Statement;

 - Computer Voice Stress Analysis (CVSA) or polygraph examination;

 The Sheriff's Department will administer the POST Entrance Exam, which will include a written and physical test.
 Candidates must obtain a minimum T-Score of 45 on the entrance exam (written test); OR

 Applicant must have successfully passed the POST academy entrance exam with a minimum T-Score of 45 within the last twelve (12) months.
 TENTATIVE RECRUITMENT SCHEDULE Application Deadline: Continuous but may close at any time.